 Today a rancher must be a salesman, animal nutritionist, vet, biologist, weather prophet, and a banker’s calculated risk.
 He handles more money than most businessmen and makes less clear profit than a paper boy.

 No man is so far from church, yet so close to God.
-No man gets as much genuine enjoyment out of running water, television, a good game of pool.
+No man gets as much genuine enjoyment out of running water, television, and a good game of pool.

 He carries in his pocket at one time: Bull Durham, pocket knife, staples, tally book, one-inch lead pencil, business cards of at least five competing politicians (all of whom he has promised to vote for), cattle ear-tags, fencing pliers, piggin’ string, $1.98 watch, billfold (empty), and a currycomb.